Standards/Guidance Documents

 The Weill Cornell Medicine Research Biosafety Manual is based on the following publications:

-The WCM Waste Disposal Manual provides guidance and details on proper handling and disposal of biological waste/Regulated Medical Waste (RMW), in accordance with federal, state and local regulations.
+The WCM Waste Disposal Guides provide guidelines on handling and disposing of biological and Regulated Medical Waste (RMW) under federal, state, and local regulations.

 Related Links